Ralf-A/Cosmos-Oddysey-Webapp/README.md

 ### For Backend Application:
 - **Step 1**: Run the command `dotnet run`.
 - **Step 2**: Alternatively, press start on `Startup.cs` in your IDE.

-# Achievements with this project
-- My first time using .NET and C#
-- First time using Docker to create an app with frontend, backend and database instances and doing DevOps practices
-- Getting more comfortable with React.js

-# Undone work
-- Tests for API - tested only using postman and built-in swagger and manual blackbox testing
-- Exception handling for API could be better
-- No request validation besides on frontend
-- Overall structure could be a bit better

 # API Reference and Documentation